Monopoles and Landau-Ginzburg Models III: A Gluing Theorem: Introduction

 \subsection{An Overview}

-The Seiberg-Witten Floer homology of a closed oriented 3-manifold is defined by Kronheimer-Mrowka \cite{Bible} and has greatly influenced the study of 3-manifold topology.
-The underlying idea is an infinite dimensional Morse theory: the monopole equations on $\R_t$ times a closed 3-manifold is related to the downward gradient flow of the Chern-Simons-Dirac functional.
+The Seiberg-Witten Floer homology of a closed oriented 3-manifold as introduced by Kronheimer-Mrowka \cite{Bible} has greatly influenced the study of 3-manifold topology since its inception.
+The underlying idea is an infinite dimensional Morse theory: the monopole equations on $\R_t$ times a closed 3-manifold is interpreted as the downward gradient flow of the Chern-Simons-Dirac functional.

-By further exploring this idea, the author extended their construction in \cite{Wang20} and defined the monopole Floer homology for any pair $(Y,\omega)$, where $Y$ is a compact oriented 3-manifold with toroidal boundary and $\omega$ is a suitable closed 2-form on $Y$.
-This Floer homology categorifies the Milnor-Turaev torsion invariant of $Y$ by the work of Meng-Taubes \cite{MT96} and Turaev \cite{T98}, and is an instance of (3+1) topological quantum field theories (TQFT) \cite[Theorem 1.5]{Wang20}.
-However, in \cite{Wang20}, we have concentrated on the analytic foundation of this Floer theory; very little was discussed about its topological properties.
+This idea was further explored by the author in \cite{Wang20} in order to define the monopole Floer homology for any pair $(Y,\omega)$, where $Y$ is a compact oriented 3-manifold with toroidal boundary and $\omega$ is a suitable closed 2-form on $Y$.
+This Floer homology categorifies the Milnor-Turaev torsion invariant of $Y$ (this follows from the work of Meng-Taubes \cite{MT96} and Turaev \cite{T98}) and can be cast into a functor from a suitable cobordism category; see \cite[Theorem 1.5]{Wang20}.
+However, the second paper \cite{Wang20} was devoted to the analytic foundation of this Floer theory; very little was explored about its topological properties.

-The goal of this current paper is to understand the properties of this Floer homology in the special case when \begin{enumerate}[label=($\star$)] \item $\partial Y$ is disconnected, and $\omega|_{\partial Y}$ is small and yet non-vanishing. \end{enumerate} Under this assumption, we will prove that the monopole Floer homology of $(Y,\omega)$ is a topological invariant: it depends only on the 3-manifold $Y$, the cohomology class $[\omega]\in H^2(Y; i\R)$ and an additional class in $H^1(\partial Y; i\R)$.
+The goal of the present paper is to understand the properties of this Floer homology in the special case that \begin{enumerate}[label=($\star$)] \item $\partial Y$ is disconnected, and $\omega$ has non-zero small pairing with each component of $\partial Y$. \end{enumerate}

+Under this assumption, we will prove that the monopole Floer homology of $(Y,\omega)$ is a topological invariant: it depends only on the 3-manifold $Y$, the cohomology class $[\omega]\in H^2(Y; i\R)$ and an additional class in $H^1(\partial Y; i\R)$.
 Moreover, when $Y$ is irreducible, this invariant detects the Thurston norm on $H_2(Y,\partial Y; \R)$ and the fiberness of $Y$, generalizing the classical results \cite{KM97B,Bible,Ni08} for closed 3-manifolds.

 In the context of Heegaard Floer homology, the knot Floer homology $\widehat{\HFK}_*$ and $\HFK_*^-$ were introduced by Oszv\'{a}th-Sz\'{a}bo \cite{KFH} and independently Rasmussen \cite{KFH1}.
-Motivated by the sutured manifold technique developed by Juh\'{a}sz \cite{J06,J08}, Kronheimer-Mrowka \cite{KS} defined the monopole knot Floer homology $\KHM$ as the analogue of the hat-version $\widehat{\HFK}_*$.
+Motivated by the sutured manifold technique developed by Juh\'{a}sz \cite{J06,J08}, Kronheimer-Mrowka \cite{KS} defined the monopole knot Floer homology $\KHM_*$ as the analogue of the hat-version $\widehat{\HFK}_*$.